Yolean/kubernetes-kafka/README.md

 Zookeeper at `zookeeper.kafka.svc.cluster.local:2181`.

+## Prepare storage classes

+For Minikube run `kubectl create -f configure-minikube/`.

+There's a similar setup for GKE, in `configure-gke` of course.
+You might want to tweak it before creating.

 ## Start Zookeeper

 The [Kafka book](https://www.confluent.io/resources/kafka-definitive-guide-preview-edition/) recommends that Kafka has its own Zookeeper cluster with at least 5 instances.